Prayag2003/kubernetes-simulation-in-go/README.md

 # Kubernetes Simulation in Go

-A lightweight simulation of Kubernetes pods, nodes, and API server behavior — built entirely in Go.
-Designed for learning Kubernetes internals, simulating cluster events, building visual UIs, or experimenting with schedulers and autoscalers (HPA/VPA).
+A lightweight simulation of Kubernetes pods, nodes, and API server behavior built entirely in Go.
+Designed for learning Kubernetes internals, or experimenting with schedulers and autoscalers (HPA).

 ---